Surfside Vykruta Jetty Trail: Walkway and lighthouse

 The jetty is covered with a concrete walkway for easy access by foot.
 The jetty is earmarked with a small lighthouse at the outermost section.

-Recreational Activities
+Recreational activities

 Fishing

 The jetty frequented by fishermen, during daytime and night when assisted with large, gas generator powered flood lights to attract fish.
 Dozens of fisherman gather daily to catch red drum, speckled trout, spanish mackerel and other species.
+The Surfside area is a popular spot for fishing hobbyists and competitive anglers because there are several marinas visitors can utilize, like CCA STAR Tournament official weigh-in station Surfside Marina, for their fishing and boating needs.

 Surfing

 Surfing is popular just north of the jetty; surfers travel hours for the excellent surfing.